CodeWise-CS/codewise-curriculum/CONTRIBUTING.md

 Great!
 You have followed the steps above and are ready to make a change to our curriculum.
 If you want to make the changes described in your issue, you should check the "do myself" checkbox in the issue's template.
 That will let us know that we should assign the issue to you.
 Otherwise, leave it unchecked and we will assign it to someone who volunteers.

 Now, you need to make your changes and create a PR.
-You should use the given PR template information and give a detailed description of what your PR is for.
+You will use the given PR template information and give a detailed description of what your PR is for.
 You will also need to list the issues your PR solves.
 If you are making a PR for your own issue, simply add your issue's number.